LiderTeknolojiGelistirme/XR4MCR/README.md

 The XR4MCR's UI systems are specifically designed to streamline the process of creating training scenarios in a mixed reality environment.

-TABLE 5.13: Advantages of UI Systems
+Table 13: Advantages of UI Systems

 | **Advantage** | **Explanation** | **Result** |
 | --- | --- | --- |